capogreco/capogreco.github.io/_posts/2022-01-20-audio_picnic_v1.md

 ![beautiful souls](/etc/images/audio_picnic_v1_wide.jpg)

-this was very lovely - many thanks to the beautiful souls who attended.
+on Sunday, Jan 16, we had a picnic - this was very lovely!  many thanks to the beautiful souls who attended.

 ##	footage